buhfur/ConfigFiles/notes/linux.md

 ## Xinitrc

-the xinitrc file is used for loading additional configurations and settings when the Xorg server starts
+> Note: The xinitrc file is used for loading additional configurations and settings when the Xorg server starts.

 - Manually disable the caps lock ( lock , not the button itself) using python script
     ```bash
     python -c 'from ctypes import *; X11 = cdll.LoadLibrary("libX11.so.6"); display = X11.XOpenDisplay(None); X11.XkbLockModifiers(display, c_uint(0x0100), c_uint(2), c_uint(0)); X11.XCloseDisplay(display)'
     ```

-> Install numlockx and run the command above
+> Note: Install numlockx and run the command above

 - Using setxkbmap
     ```bash